syaffers/t-rex-runner-ai/README.md

 ### Frame Sampling Rate Issues

 It seems that the agents perform well on certain framerates.
-This is possibly due to the sampling rate of the KL Agent during data collection which was\
-configured with a `time.sleep()` delay of $\frac{1}{100}$.
+This is possibly due to the sampling rate of the KL Agent during data collection which was configured with a `time.sleep()` delay of 1/100.
 With the additional preprocessing of the image, it is likely that additional lag was introduced into the time delta between frames.

-The optimal framerate that seems to be consistent over my PCs is
-$\frac{1}{90}$.
-It may be better to try other values if the agent is not performing well on yours.
+The optimal framerate that seems to be consistent over my PCs is by having a delay of 1/90.
+It may be better to try other values if the agent is not performing well on your system.

 ## Dependencies